 Amount of power used

 This is the starting point for determining your solar and battery requirements.
-You need to ensure that the solar setup you purchase is going to easily cover what ever you remove from your batteries.
+You need to ensure that the camping solar setup you purchase is going to easily cover what ever you remove from your batteries.

 You can work out total consumption fairly easily, in amp hours.
 From there, your solar needs to easily be able to replace what you consume every day, in about 4 – 6 hours of sunlight.
 Although you will probably get more hours of daylight, the actual period where solar will generate decent amounts of power is substantially less.